CrowdStrike/foundry-sample-scalable-rtr/README.md

 * Foundry CLI (instructions below)
 * Go v1.21+ (needed if modifying the app's functions).
 See https://go.dev/learn for installation instructions.
-* YARN (needed if modifying the app's UI).
+* Yarn (needed if modifying the app's UI).
 See https://yarnpkg.com/getting-started for installation instructions.

 ### Install the Foundry CLI